opf/openproject/docs/release-notes/12-5-0/README.md

 ![Non-working-days-holidays](Non-working-days-holidays.png)

 **Please note**: These additional non-working days will be set instance-wide, for all projects.
 And need to be set for every year, e.g. Christmas day has to be set for 2023, 2024 etc. if applicable.
-If you add additonal non-working days, you will be asked if a re-scheduling of work packages should be done.
+If you add additional non-working days, you will be asked if a re-scheduling of work packages should be done.

 ## Track project changes